 There are some medical benefits with circumcision.
 Here are some of them:

-Circumcision lowers the risk of cancer of the penis.
-That is actually, though, a very rare type of cancer.
+Circumcision lowers the risk of cancer of the penis, which is very rare.

-Boys and men who are circumcised have less chance of getting an STD.
-An STD is a disease you catch from having sex.
+Boys and men who are circumcised have less chance of getting a sexually transmitted disease (STD).
+An STD is a disease you catch from sexual contact.
 An example is AIDS.

 If you're circumcised, there's no worry that you'll get an infection of the foreskin.